SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Refills a resource spot with a defined amount of resources.

 **auto_restock**
-Determines whether the game entity will automatically restock a resource spot that it helped deplete.
+Determines whether the game entity will automatically restock a resource spot that it harvested and is depleted.

 **target**
-The resource spot that can be restocked with this ability.
+Resource spot that can be restocked with this ability.

 **restock_time**
-Time until the restocking finishes.
+Time until the restocking finishes in seconds.

 **manual_cost**
 Cost of restocking when the ability is used manually by a player.